radical-cybertools/radical.analytics/docs/source/duration.rst

 Durations
 =========

-In RA, `duration` is a generl term to indicate a measure of the time spent by an instace of an entity (local analyses) or a set of instances of an entity (global analyses) between two timestamps.
-For example, staging, scheduling, pre-execute, execute time of one or more compute units; description, submission and execution time of one or more pipelines or stages; and runtime of one or more pilots.
+In RA, ``duration`` is a general term to indicate a measure of the time spent by an instance of an entity (local analyses) or a set of instances of an entity (global analyses) between two timestamps.
+For example, staging, scheduling, pre-execute, execute time of one or more compute tasks; description, submission and execution time of one or more pipelines or stages; and runtime of one or more pilots.

 Default Durations
 -----------------

-Currently, we offer a set of default durations for the entity types Pilot and Compute Unit that:
+Currently, we offer a set of default durations for the entity types Pilot and Task that:

 .. code-block:: python
    :linenos: